Remy's Ratatouille Adventure

-Remy's Ratatouille Adventure, also known as Ratatouille: L'Aventure Totalement Toquée de Rémy, is a trackless dark ride located at Walt Disney Studios Park in France and Walt Disney World in Florida.
+Remy's Ratatouille Adventure, also known as Ratatouille: L'Aventure Totalement Toquée de Rémy, is a trackless dark ride located at Disney Adventure World in France and Epcot in Florida.
 The ride first opened at Walt Disney Studios Park on 21 June 2014.
 A second version opened at Epcot in 2021.

 Remy's Ratatouille Adventure is set in the world of Pixar's Ratatouille, where guests encounter various characters from the film.

 In both versions, the ride's dialogue alternates between English and French.

 Summary

 The attraction's exterior is that of Gusteau's restaurant, and the surrounding buildings of a Parisian plaza, with the queue set in an artist's loft leading to the rooftops of Paris, where guests are "shrunk" to the size of a rat.

-After guests board their "ratmobiles" on the roof of Gusteau's restaurant, Remy and the spirit of Chef Auguste Gusteau are deciding which meal to prepare for them.
+After guests board their "ratmobiles" on the roof of Gusteau's restaurant, Remy and Gusteau are deciding which meal to prepare for them.
 After deciding on their famous ratatouille dish, Remy and the guests fall through a swinging roof glass-pane, landing on the restaurant kitchen floor.
 This starts a chase sequence with Remy leading the guests and other rats away from the cooks, passing through the walk-in freezer and under a hot oven.

 Guests eventually end up in the dining area, attracting attention from customers and causing a riot.
-Chef Skinner tries to get rid of the rats and the guests, while Alfredo Linguini tries to help them escape into a nearby vent.
+Chef Skinner tries to get rid of the rats and the guests, while Linguini tries to help them escape into a nearby vent.
 The escape through the vent in the walls is almost wrecked by Skinner, who angrily attempts to grab the guests through the venting grids.
 In the end, they make it safely to Remy's kitchen, where the cooking of the ratatouille is ongoing.

-The guests are bid farewell by Remy and the spirit of Gusteau, while the rat colony is feasting on Remy's cooking.
-In Paris, the attraction exits at the restaurant Bistro Chez Rémy, unlike at Epcot.
+The guests are bid farewell by Remy and Gusteau, while the rat colony is feasting on Remy's cooking.
+In Paris, the attraction exits at the restaurant Bistrot Chez Rémy, unlike at Epcot.

-Patton Oswalt, Peter Sohn, Lou Romano, and Brad Garrett reprise their voice roles from the original film as Remy, Emile, Linguini and Gusteau, respectively.
+Patton Oswalt, Peter Sohn, Brian Dennehy, Brad Garrett, Lou Romano, Ian Holm, Janeane Garofalo and Peter O'Toole reprise their voice roles from the original film as Remy, Emile, Django, Augustine Gusteau, Alfredo Linguini, Chef Skinner, Colette Tatou and Anton Ego, respectively.